Following find answers to frequently asked questions for the Fogarty HIV Research Training Program funding opportunities announcements (FOAs):

 - Will the main measure of success in the new program be the number of degrees awarded?

 The new HIV research training program will focus more on increased research capacity at the LMIC institutions.
 Per the FOAs, applicants will be responsible for defining the measures that can be used to demonstrate the increased research capacity.
 While master and doctoral degrees reflect in-depth research training investments, the proposed training should fill the needs and gaps at the LMIC institution to achieve the increased level of research capacity that can be sustained over time.
 It is expected that support for masters and doctoral degrees would be included in some applications.

 - If one institution is applying for multiple grants, how are shared administrative costs demonstrated?

 The budget request for administrative cost should be appropriate for the research training program proposed.
 If an institution receives multiple awards, the budgets will be reviewed and compared to ensure cooperation and lack of overlap.

 - Are there set percentages of the budget that must be allocated to certain costs, such as U.S. and LMIC costs, or trainee and faculty/ administrative costs?

 No. Certain percentages are not required explicitly in the announcement.
-Budgets will be judged on a project by project basis and should reflect the priorities of the proposed program.
+Budgets will be judged on an application by application basis and should reflect the priorities of the proposed training plan.